 The way in which you acquire, retain, use, and destroy biometric data for criminal justice and policing purposes in Scotland must ensure that such data is protected from unauthorised access and unauthorised disclosure in accordance with UK GDPR and the Data Protection Act 2018.
 You must also promote the highest quality of privacy enhancing technology use, including accuracy, error detection and repair, robust systems, and quality control.
-Such matters fall solely within the statutory remit of the Information Commissioner, however compliance with data protection legislation and ICO requirements in respect of biometric data is also a key compliance feature of this Code of Practice.
+Such matters fall solely within the statutory remit of the Information Commissioner, however compliance with data protection legislation and UK Information Commissioner's Office (ICO) requirements in respect of biometric data is also a key compliance feature of this Code of Practice.

-In addition to promoting privacy technology, the way that such technology is used must respect human rights, particularly Article 8 ECHR (respect for private life, family life, home, and correspondence).
+In addition to promoting privacy enhancing technology, the way that such technology is used must respect human rights, particularly Article 8 ECHR (respect for private life, family life, home, and correspondence).